metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 - `record` - required

-    The record to create.
+    The record itself.
+Must contain a `$type` field.

 - `validate`

-    Flag for validating the record.
+    Can be set to 'false' to skip Lexicon schema validation of record data.

 - `swapCommit`